Navigating Sensitive Conversations: How to Conduct Effective Estate Plan Reviews

 The Industry’s Obligation

 For too long, the financial services industry made it difficult for many Americans to even open bank accounts.
-With large opening deposit and minimum balance requirements as well as high overdraft fees, it is often lower-income and minority consumers who suffered.
+With large opening deposit and minimum balance requirements as well as high overdraft fees, it is often lower-income and minority consumers who suffer.

 Studies show that bank account ownership has links to higher levels of financial literacy.
 According to a 2017 report published by the Organization for Economic Cooperation and Development, 15-year-old students who hold a bank account scored 40 points higher in financial literacy than students without one.2